ElsevierSoftwareX/SOFTX_2019_102/README.md

 #### Query Dashboard (QD)

-Besides the query processing capabilities provided by QI, users can also develop their queries using our graphical interface, as follows:
+Besides the query processing capabilities provided by QI, users can develop their queries using our graphical interface, as follows:

 ![Query specification using our graphical interface](./img/query-dashboard.png)